mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 Both essentially serve the same purpose.
 An Icecast server can stream either :term:`MP3` or :term:`Ogg Vorbis`.
-However, although Ogg is more efficient and effective - you get a better sound than MP3 at a lower data rate - not all players can play Ogg streams.
-As a result MP3 is probably a save choice unless you know your listeners can hear an Ogg stream successfully.
+However, although Ogg is more efficient and effective (you get higher-fidelity sound than MP3 at lower data rates) not all players can play Ogg streams.
+As a result MP3 is probably a safe choice unless you know your listeners can hear an Ogg stream successfully.

 Broadcast directories